arblane/API-Random-Twitch-Clip/README.md

     + Checks the length of the clip title and truncates it at 60 characters
 + Clip date
   + Custom Variable: ClipDate
-    + Used for dislaying the date of the clip, currently formatted as YYYY-MM-DD
+    + Used for displaying the date of the clip, currently formatted as YYYY-MM-DD

 # References
 + https://dev.twitch.tv/docs/api/videos/